 Section 162(m) limits the amount that we may deduct for compensation paid to certain of our executive officers to \$1,000,000 per person in any year.
 Prior to December 22, 2017, when the Tax Cuts and Jobs Act of 2017 ("TCJA") was signed into law, compensation that qualified as "performance-based" was excluded for purposes of calculating the amount of compensation subject to the \$1,000,000 limit.
 Under the TCJA, this "performance-based" exception is repealed for taxable years beginning after December 31, 2017, except with respect to certain "grandfathered" compensation.
-The compensation committee reviews and considers the deductibility of executive compensation under Section 162(m) when determining the compensation of the Company's executive officers.
-However, the compensation committee retains the flexibility and discretion to approve compensation that is nondeductible under Section 162(m) as a means to ensure competitive levels of total compensation for our executive officers and promote varying corporate goals.
-In any event, the compensation committee intends to maintain an approach to executive officer compensation that strongly links pay to performance, and promotes the attraction and retention of qualified executives, but will also take into account tax-effectiveness of different compensation alternatives as it selects the right compensation mix.
+The compensation committee reviews and considers the deductibility of executive compensation under Section 162(m) when determining the compensation that is nondeductible under Section 162(m) as a means to ensure competitive levels of total compensation to approve compensation that strongly links pay to performance, and promotes the attraction and retention of qualified executives, but will also take into account tax-effectiveness of different compensation alternatives as it selects the right compensation mix.